OffcierCia/DeFi-Developer-Road-Map/README.md

 - [SoK: Oracles from the Ground Truth to Market Manipulation](https://arxiv.org/pdf/2106.00667.pdf) - In this SoK, authors systemize the design alternatives for oracles, showcase attacks, and discuss attack mitigation strategies.

 - [Composing Networks of Automated Market Makers](https://arxiv.org/pdf/2106.00083.pdf) - This paper proposes a mathematical model for AMM composition.

+- [Blockchain Oracle Design Patterns](https://arxiv.org/abs/2106.09349) - In this paper, authors will study and analyze blockchain oracles with regard to how they provide feedback to the blockchain and smart contracts.

+- [CeFi vs. DeFi - Comparing Centralized to Decentralized Finance](https://arxiv.org/abs/2106.08157) - In this work, authors systematically analyze the differences between CeFi and DeFi, covering legal, economic, security, privacy and market manipulation.
+Authors also provide a structured methodology to differentiate between a CeFi and a DeFi service.

 #### Ethereum Name Service